Retraction Watch Database User Guide

 Dates, PubMed ID numbers, and DOIs can be searched either for the original article or for the relevant notice.
 One important note about Dates: Some publishers merely overwrite the original article’s HTML page with the retraction notice, making the actual date of retraction impossible to discern.
 In such cases, the entry will have matching dates for both the original article and for the retraction notice.
 Some publishers overwrite the original article’s HTML page, but assign the retracted article to an actual print issue.
 In such cases, the date of the original article is the earlier of the two dates on the HTML page.
 As resources allow, we are confirming the accuracy of dates but data analyses based on dates alone may have inherent errors.

-More information as to searching each of the fields can be found in Appendix A.
+More information as to each of the fields returned in the entries can be found in Appendix A.

 1. I am looking for a particular author (or title, or …).
 Why can’t I find it?

-The searches are not case-sensitive, but make sure that you have the spelling used on the publication.
-You can also check using the wildcard function, i.e. if the author’s name is John Doe try *doe*, in case the name on the article is slightly different, e.g. “John P Doe Jr”.
-Of course, it may not be the same person, so you should cross-check between fields to be sure.
+For any “free text” entry, searching is best performed by using keywords instead of full titles or affiliations.
+The searches are not case-sensitive, but make sure that you have the same spelling as on the publication.
+Hidden formatting can cause problems in locating titles or author names.
+You can also use the wildcard function, i.e. if the author’s name is John Doe try *doe*, in case the name on the article is slightly different, e.g. “John P Doe Jr”.
+Of course, it may not be the same person, so you should cross-check entries returned to be sure.

-The database does not recognize Greek characters, so you may need to spell out symbols such as β as “beta” – or use the wildcard.
-Diacritical marks are allowed, but are not required for search results, e.g., “Zidek” entered as an author search will return entries with “Zidek” and “Žídek”.
+The database has been updated to include many non-Latin characters.
+However, many journals have hidden formats, or have spelled out certain Greek letters, such as “beta” for β.
+Diacritical marks are allowed, but are not required for search results, e.g., “Zidek” entered as an author search will (usually) return entries with “Zidek” and “Žídek”.
+Again, hidden formatting can make differences in search returns.

 1. How do I find retractions from authors out of ______ (fill in the affiliation)?

 The Affiliation field is a free text field.
 You can search by using the name of the institution, or any part of the address.
-As many affiliations are listed differently on different publications (e.g., Bluebird Teaching Hospital might also be listed as Bluebird Teaching and Research Hospital in a separate publication), free text was determined to be the most reasonable way to provide results.
-A tip: Consider using zip codes or postal codes.
+As many affiliations are listed differently on different publications (e.g., Bluebird Teaching Hospital might also be listed as Bluebird Teaching and Research Hospital in a separate publication), consider searching using the wildcard function with fewer keywords

 1. For Reason(s) for Retraction, what does ________ (fill in the blank) mean?

 The Reason(s) for Retractions were originally drawn from the tags used in our blog posts, but choices have grown over time.
-As a general rule, the reasons are selected from the information provided in the notice, coupled with information we have gained through our investigations.
+As a general rule, the reasons are selected from the information provided in the notice, coupled with information we have gained through our own investigations, or investigations by other trusted sources.

 1. For Article Type(s), what does ________ (fill in the blank) mean?